an ambulance with stretcher in the back

 They started CPR and contacted 911.
 EMS revived him and brought him from the nursing home to a hospital in Coney Island, where he died.
-EMS personnel, who arrived approximately 12 minutes later, discovered that his airway was obstructed by a piece of flesh that they had dislodged at the scene.
+EMS personnel, who arrived approximately twelve minutes later, discovered that his airway was obstructed by a piece of flesh that they had dislodged at the scene.

 Menorah became party to a lawsuit filed by the son of Mr. Wasserberg at the Kings County Supreme Court.
-The plaintiff son claimed in the lawsuit that defendant Menorah's staff was negligent because they failed to check his father's airway when they found him unresponsive.
+The plaintiff's son claimed in the lawsuit that defendant Menorah's staff was negligent because they failed to check his father's airway when they found him unresponsive.
 Expert testimony regarding the deceased's awareness of the suffering was presented by both parties during the trial.

 Dr. Ahmad Masood, the plaintiff's expert, stated that Mr. Wasserberg responded to pain after being placed on a ventilator at Coney Island Hospital.
 His brain sustained severe injury as a result of asphyxiation, which prevented him from receiving sufficient oxygen.
 Dr. Alan Segal, the expert witness for the defendant, testified that the deceased was not conscious, which prevented him from experiencing agony.
 The Glasgow Coma Scale readings indicated that he was in a coma, and his EEG showed very slow cerebral activity.